key-lime-box/dynamic-table/README.md

  * jQuery
  * jQuery UI
- * moment.js (if you are planning on displaying dates)
+ * moment.js - This is optional, to allow nicer rendering of dates.
+However, you have to make sure it is available in the global scope.

 If you are using Bootstrap the JQuery-Bootstrap project is recommended to make the components look more like Bootstrap.